 Skip to Content

-Over in the western part of the Peak District lies the beautiful Goyt Valley, a popular hiking destination with moorland paths and two large reservoirs fed by the River Goyt.
-This Errwood Reservoir walk starts on the west side of the reservoir with an optional detour to the ruins of the once magnificent Errwood Hall.
+Over in the western part of Derbyshire’s Peak District, not too far from Buxton, lies the beautiful Goyt Valley, a popular hiking destination with moorland paths and two large reservoirs fed by the River Goyt, one of these being Errwood Reservoir.

-The final part of the walk continues to follow the reservoir anti-clockwise, walking along the valley hillside to the dam wall and back to the car park.
-There’s plenty of picturesque spots along the way to stop for a picnic.
+The final part of the walk continues to follow the reservoir anti-clockwise, walking along the valley hillside to the dam wall and back to the car park along the road.
+There are plenty of picturesque spots along the way to stop for a picnic.

-This really is one of the most beautiful Peak District reservoir walks, and if little legs are up for it, you may want to extend this to add on Shining Tor.
+Please not that this is not a flat walk, with lots of ups and downs as you circumnavigate Errwood Reservoir.
+However, it really is one of the most beautiful Peak District reservoir walks, and if little legs are up for it, you may want to extend this to add on Shining Tor (although this would make for quite a mammoth day).

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.